Regulations affecting exporters and importers in the clothing, footwear and fashion sector in the adult and children's markets.

 As an importer or exporter in the clothing, footwear and fashion sector, you can turn to a range of bodies for help and information.

-The government organisation with primary responsibility for providing trade support is UK Trade & Investment.
-You can find information on the services they offer to exporters on the UKTI website.
+The government organisation with primary responsibility for providing trade support is UK Trade and Investment.

 Government sources of help and information

-In addition to UK Trade & Investment, other government bodies that provide business support in the clothing, footwear and fashion sector include:
+In addition to UK Trade and Investment, other government bodies that provide business support in the clothing, footwear and fashion sector include:

 - HMRC - you can find information about importing and exporting on the HMRC website

 Links to useful associations for exporters are listed below:

 - find out about the Creative Industries Unit of the British Council on the British Council website

 - visit the British Fur Trade Association website

 - visit the 5 Portland Place website